Skip to main content

 Context: A note on architecture and packages

-Omega2 device is based on the mipsel_24kc architecture, and it exclusively supports packages created for this architecture.
+The Omega2 device is based on the mipsel_24kc architecture, and only supports packages created for this architecture.
 Following are the components of the mipsel_24kc.ipk package architecture:

 • 24kc: Refers to the CPU type.
-In this case, it is a 32-bit RISC (Reduced Instruction Set Computing) core within the MIPS architecture, used for high-performance applications
+Here, it is a 32-bit RISC (Reduced Instruction Set Computing) core within the MIPS architecture, used for high-performance applications.

 • .ipk Format: Represents an IPK (Itsy Package) file, a packaging format for software distribution.
 It is designed for Linux-based systems, especially in embedded devices.

-Please refer to the OpenWRT documentation to get detailed information on packages that are supported by OpenWRT-based firmware devices.
+Please refer to the OpenWRT documentation for detailed information on packages that are supported by OpenWRT-based firmware devices.

 • Capabilities Enhancement: Packages offer access to a wide range of pre-built functionalities and tools.
 Hence, instead of building from scratch, developers can incorporate the existing packages to extend the capabilities of the project.